petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/configuring-asset-auto-tagging.md

 Auto-tagging is enabled by default.
 You can configure it at three levels:

 **Global (System Settings)**: Enable or disable auto-tagging for the Liferay server.
 For auto-tagging to function on any level, it must be enabled globally.
 At the global level, you can also set a default configuration for all virtual instances.
+This is not available in Liferay Cloud SaaS.

 **Virtual Instance (Instance Settings)**: Override auto-tagging configurations set at the global level.
 This setting determines the default configuration for all instance sites.